Reading time: 10 – 15 minutes

 While Part I dealt with a problematic sound, this second instalment of Cheat Your Way to Czech is my small contribution to overcoming the lexical challenge.
 There are all kinds of techniques that people have come up with to help with vocab learning (mnemonics, charts, etc.), but I’ll leave those to an actual Czech teacher.
 What I can help with is etymology.

 We learners can make use of the many journeys that words take across languages and time.
-That is to say, we can exploit the etymological links between English and Czech to make words more familiar – and believe me, there are plenty of links!
+That is to say, we can exploit the etymological links between English and Czech to make words more familiar.
+Believe me, there are plenty of links!
 The post is divided up into three parts, to reflect the three general ways in which the two languages might have such word connections: inheritance, borrowing and calquing.

 While, as the title suggests, this post is intended for anyone who might be learning or want to learn Czech, I’m confident that it can also offer some good nuggets of knowledge for all linguistically inclined people, be they Czech enthusiasts or not!